Vinodh-Machireddy/ml/Mlops_Notes.md

 Step 3 — Best model
          XGBoost                 ← best performance ✅ — your final model
 ```
-> This is called model selection — you try multiple algorithms and pick the best one.
+- we used scikit-learn Library and XGBoost algorithm(actual model that learns patterns) in Daimler Project
+- XGBoost stands for eXtreme Gradient Boosting — it is a machine learning algorithm based on decision trees + boosting technique.
 > "I used scikit-learn Python library for preprocessing, metrics, and pipeline — and XGBoost Classifier as my algorithm for the model."
-> "I evaluated multiple algorithms — Logistic Regression, Decision Tree, Random Forest, and XGBoost.
-XGBoost gave the best F1 score of 0.94 so I selected it as my final model."
 > Random Forest, Logistic Regression, Decision Tree  , Yes — all work for multi-class tabular classification:

-- scikit-learn = framework / toolbox
-- XGBoost      = algorithm inside that toolbox (actual model that learns patterns)
-- XGBoost stands for eXtreme Gradient Boosting — it is a machine learning algorithm based on decision trees + boosting technique.